 Email marketing messages that we send may contain tracking beacons / tracked clickable links or similar server technologies in order to track subscriber activity within email marketing messages.
 Where used, such marketing messages may record a range of data such as; times, dates, I.P addresses, opens, clicks, forwards, geographic and demographic data.
 Such data, within its limitations will show the activity each subscriber made for that email campaign.

 Any email marketing messages we send are in accordance with the GDPR and the PECR.
 We provide you with an easy method to withdraw your consent (unsubscribe) or manage your preferences / the information we hold about you at any time.
-See any marketing messages for instructions on how to unsubscribe or manage your preferences, you can also unsubscribe from all MailChimp lists,.
+See any marketing messages for instructions on how to unsubscribe or manage your preferences.

-Our EMS provider is; MailChimp We hold the following information about you within our EMS system;
+We hold the following information about you within our system;

 - Email address

 - Overview of the GDPR – General Data Protection Regulation

 - Data Protection Act 1998